39 Melakhot: Dissection/grinding

 Definition: Reducing an earth-borne thing's size for a productive purpose.

 Dissection can arise in simply cutting into pieces fruits or vegetables for a salad.
 Very small pieces would involve dissection, therefore cutting into slightly larger than usual pieces would be permitted, thus avoiding cutting the pieces into their final, most usable, state.
+It also includes milling grain.

 All laws relating to the use of medicine on the Sabbath are a toldah, or sub-category, of this order, as most medicines require pulverization at some point and thus are dissected.
 The laws of medicine use on the Sabbath are complex; they are based around the kind of illness the patient is suffering from and the type of medication or procedure that is required.
 Generally, the more severe the illness (from a halakhic perspective) the further into the list the patient's situation is classed.
 As a patient is classed as more ill there are fewer restrictions and greater leniencies available for treating the illness on the Sabbath.
 The list of definitions, from least to most severe, is as follows: